nodejs/node/doc/api/http2.md

 State Errors occur when an action is attempted at an incorrect time (for instance, attempting to send data on a stream after it has closed).
-These will be repoorted using either a synchronous `throw` or via an `'error'` event on the `Http2Stream`, `Http2Session` or HTTP/2 Server objects, depending on where and when the error occurs.
+These will be reported using either a synchronous `throw` or via an `'error'` event on the `Http2Stream`, `Http2Session` or HTTP/2 Server objects, depending on where and when the error occurs.